wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 1. **Set up the transfer script** - first, let's create the transfer script:

-    1. Create a new file named `transfer.ts` in the root directory:
+    1. Create a new file named `transfer.ts` in the `/src` directory:

         ```bash
-        touch transfer.ts
+        touch src/transfer.ts
         ```

     2. Open the file.
 Start with the necessary imports and configurations: